top of page

 Adding strides after your recovery run can also help to boost your recovery, but these should start off very slowly and build up, also it may be a smart idea to do some gentle stretching after your easy run before your strides.
 Strides help to make your legs feel better the following day so by adding them in you can increase your chance of having a good session/workout the following day.

 This is partly down to knowing your body and how you feel.
-If you are really dreading going for an easy run which you would not usually dread that much then that can be sign, if you legs are really aching before your run then that is another sign and if you feel general fatigue then certainly- go for your recovery run.
+If you are dreading going for an easy run which you would not usually dread that much then that can be a sign, if your legs are aching before your run then that is another sign and if you feel general fatigue then certainly- go for your recovery run.

-However, this is something where you just learn with your body overtime.
-You will often hear experienced runners say that they know when their bodies are telling them something, and its true through years of experience and experimenting you will learn how to listen to what your body is telling you better.
+However, this is something that you just learn with your body over time.
+You will often hear experienced runners say that they know when their bodies are telling them something, and it's true through years of experience and experimenting you will learn how to listen to what your body is telling you better.

 More about knowing when to take a recovery run over an easy run...